Terms and Conditions

 5.1.1 The below terms are our cancellation terms for the British & Irish Lions Tour to New Zealand 2017.
 These terms supersede our normal cancellation terms.
 The percentage for the cancellation terms is of the total tour cost.
 Please be aware that if you have bespoke/business class flights these terms will vary slightly to be in line with Emirates.
 The below terms will then apply directly to your ground package.

-The British & Irish Lions Tour to New Zealand 2017 – Cancellation Provisions:
+The British & Irish Lions Tour to South Africa 2021 – Cancellation Provisions:

 |PERIOD BEFORE DEPARTURE DATE (DATE LETTER OF CANCELLATION RECEIVED)||CANCELLATION CHARGE EXPRESSED AS % TOTAL TOUR COST|